• Penhaligons Lily of the Valley EDT Perfume Review

 Give Penhaligon’s Lily of the Valley a try if you are looking for a lily of the valley fragrance.
 You should be happy with this one if your only criteria is “lily of the valley”, “muguet”, or “springtime fragrance”.
 Penhaligon’s reminds me of the awesome vintage formulations of Coty Muguet des Bois.

-Many sizes are available.
-The 3.4 oz EDT retails for $100 and is available at Penhaligon’s.
+The 1.7 oz EDT retails for $80 and is available at Beautyhabit.
+Samples are also available for purchase.

 Want more reviews?
 Try…